kgroveshok/z80-homebrew/DEV-DIARY.md

 TODO fix editor bugs
 TODO fix editor issues

-TODO Create a disk UI in native asm for robustness and speed?
+DONE At boot detect if key is held for debug, add another key for hardware diags like checking keyboard etc TODO Create a disk UI in native asm for robustness and speed?
 TODO Add a simple assembler feature like BBC Basic TODO Extract all of the symbols in the symbol table to be available as words in FORTH, debug and asm above